 Take the time to reach out to a traumatic brain injury lawyer in San Francisco.
 You and your family members could be deserving of a financial award.San Francisco Traumatic Brain Injury Attorney

 I'm Ed Smith, a San Francisco Traumatic brain injury lawyer.
-It is important for everyone to follow the guidelines regarding traumatic brain injuries.
-If you or a family member have suffered a traumatic brain injury in an accident, please reach out to me at (415) 805-7284 or (800) 404-5400 for free, friendly advice.
+Everyone needs to follow the guidelines regarding traumatic brain injuries.
+If you or a family member have suffered a traumatic brain injury in an accident, please reach out to our injury attorneys at (415) 805-7284 or (800) 404-5400 for free, friendly advice.

 Attribution of Image: Pixabay.com

 :dr 0p cha ds [cs 1934]